Preservation Awards

 George Howe’s spectacular High Hollow was built in 1914-17 as the architect’s personal residence.
 It is often regarded as Howe’s most significant residential work and viewed by many as setting the standard for house design in the region through the early 20th Century.

-Beginning with the internal systems, brass and copper pipes were carefully replaced and electrical, heat, cooling, gas, and water works were upgraded.
+Beginning with the internal systems, brass and copper pipes were carefully replaced, and electrical, heat, cooling, gas, and water works were upgraded.
 Thanks to teams of master plumbers and electricians, the boiler room is a sight to behold!
 Halstead Roofing sourced and restored the more than 100-year-old original “ribbon” slate roof and replaced all copper gutters.

 Curran Painting historically analyzed layers of paint, researching and testing to match George Howe’s 1917 paint colors.
 With additional detailed research in the archives of the Chestnut Hill Conservancy and the Philadelphia Athenaeum, multiple skilled masons have restored the retaining walls and hardscaping by Howe.